How to enable rich pins and claim your business on Pinterest step by step tutorial.

 5. Increase Your Pinterest Reach, Use These Pinterest Apps

 I use these two apps to help grow my business with Pinterest.

 Tailwind – This amazing tool makes auto-pinning to my group boards super easy.

 TastyPins – This helpful little plugin allows you to ‘turn off’ pinning ability on specific images (images on your blog that you don’t want people to pin).

 While giving you extra SEO details to add your images that you DO want pinned.

 Want More?
-I Teach A Course On Pinterest
+I Teach A Pinterest Marketing Course

 Come and join my Pinterest Marketing Course!

 Are We Following Each Other On Pinterest?
 We Should Be:

 If you loved this post, please pin it to your Pinterest 🙂 And sign up below to get your free copy of my Magic Pinterest Planner!